 Problems: Immobility for 12 weeks can be a real issue.
 Patients cannot drive, will find simple things like going upstairs or normal daily functions very difficult.
 The leg muscles rapidly waste away and the hip, knee, and ankle will become weak and stiff.

-Description: These are more complex fracture types that may need stabilising surgically.
+Description: These are more complex fracture types that may need stabilizing surgically.
 Fractures where the bone juts out and the two parts aren’t in-line (displaced), which shatter the bone (comminuted) or are caused by twisting the bone (spiral) are amongst the type of fractures needing surgery.

 Treatment: Often associated with larger displacements of the fracture and treated by inserting an intramedullary nail (a metal nail is also known as an ‘IM nail’) into the tibia to hold the fracture in place or the use of an external fixator.
 N.B.
 The simple fractures that do not unite will also be treated this way.